Euler Poincare Dynamics and Control on Lie Groupoids: Example: Trivial Lie Groupoid and Generalized Rigid Body

 \section{Example: Trivial Lie Groupoid and Generalized Rigid Body}

-As a main example we consider the trivial Lie groupoid.For more deitals see(Makenzi and Haghighatdoost).
-Let $\Upsilon=M\times \mathfrak{G}\times M$ is the trivial Lie groupoid, where $M$ is a smooth manifold and $\mathfrak{G}$ is a Lie group.
+As a main example we consider the trivial Lie groupoid.
+For more details see Mackenzie and Haghighatdoost.
+Let $\Upsilon = M \times \mathfrak{G} \times M$ be the trivial Lie groupoid, where $M$ is a smooth manifold and $\mathfrak{G}$ is a Lie group.